 Sales Productivity Stats

-While some sales representatives are still adjusting to remote work, some are beginning to return to the office.
+While some sales representatives are still adjusting to remote work, some begin to return to the office.
 With these location changes in mind, it can be difficult to determine average workplace productivity.

 So, let's look at some sales productivity statistics so you can focus on key performance indicators for your team.